-This nearly 300-acre day use area on the North Fork is the northernmost water and trail access point in FLSRA.
+This nearly 300-acre day use area on the North Fork arm of Folsom Lake is the northernmost water and trail access point in FLSRA.
 The day use area includes a boat ramp, access to the Pioneer Express Trail, access to Avery's Pond environmental camp sites, and a horse assembly area for equestrians.